 Both of these models are saturated, because the predictor variables (alive after 5 years or dead within 5 years) both only have 2 values.

+Point: 1 out of 2.

 b.
 Using the model based on a predictor of interest being if they died within 5 years, the estimate for the mean LDL amongst a population of subjects who survive 5 years is 127.198 mg/dL.
 This value is the same value for the estimate for the mean LDL amongst a population of subjects who survive 5 years found in problem one using a t test.
 This makes sense when examining the modeled equation based on this model.
 The intercept, or Beta0, is 127.198, which means the mean LDL level of those coded at 0 (those alive after 5 years) is 127.198 mg/dL.

+Point: 2 out of 2.

 c.
 Using the model based on a predictor of interest being if they died within 5 years, the 95% confidence interval for the true mean LDL of a population of subjects who survive at least 5 years is (124.528, 129.868).
 This is very close to the corresponding estimate based on a t test from problem 1 (which was (124.571, 129.825)), but not exact.
 The small difference comes from the fact that we are using a regression model that presumes homoscedasticity, while there is heteroscedasticity between the predictor of interest groups.
 If we use a robust linear regression model that allows for heteroscedasticity, then we get the exact same value for the 95% confidence interval as the t test.

+Point: 2 out of 2

 d.
 Using the model based on a predictor of interest being if they were alive at 5 years, the estimate for the mean LDL amongst a population of subjects who die within 5 years is 118.698 mg/dL.
 This value is the same value for the estimate for the mean LDL amongst a population of subjects who die within 5 years found in problem one using a t test.
 This makes sense when examining the modeled equation based on this model.
 The intercept, or Beta0, is 118.698, which means the mean LDL level of those coded at 0 (those dead within 5 years) is 118.698 mg/dL.

+Point: 1 out of 2.

 e.